nus-apr/auto-code-rover/EXPERIMENT.md

 ### Contacts

 > [!NOTE]
-> If you encounter any issue in the replication experiment, you can open an GitHub issue or contact us at {yuntong,hruan,zhiyufan}@comp.nus.edu.sg.
+> If you encounter any issue in the replication experiment, you can open a GitHub issue or contact us at {yuntong,hruan,zhiyufan}@comp.nus.edu.sg.